Ana Chevalier • Author • Playwright • Award-winning • Best-selling • ❤️ Coffee, Curries, Zombies • Ex-journalist • Search Engine Optimized Human

 She has taught writing and story, character, and monster creation workshops in Canada and the US.

-She founded and manages Sake and Sakura, a magazine of Japan, designed to bring her cultural and business expertise to those interested in exploring Japan beyond anime, manga, and cat cafes.
+She runs Sake and Sakura, an entertaining blog focused on Japan, Books, and Japanese Books designed to bring her cultural and literary expertise to those interested in exploring Japan beyond anime, manga, and cat cafes.

 - Ana holds a black belt (1st degree) in Wing Chung Kung Fu and a 2nd-degree black belt in Tae Kwon Do.